-Fig. 81: Koorie Heritage Trust building in Melbourne, a place providing educational programs and resources to promote, support, and celebrate the Aboriginal culture of south-east Australia
+Fig. 81: Koorie Heritage Trust building in Melbourne, a place providing educational programs and resources to

 Fig. 82: Portrait of a young Aboriginal boy on the walls of Nowra Library that celebrates the Shoalhaven's rich indigenous history

 7 - BE A PLACE THAT FOSTERS CIVIC PRIDE AND CELEBRATES ITS HISTORY, CULTURE AND DIVERSITY